 CLASS GUIDELINES - PLEASE READ:

-Although classes may be taught by any number of staff, our lead instructor is a Certified Master Beekeeper and Certified Master Gardener that has been hobby & commercially beekeeping since 2000.
+Although classes may be taught by any number of staff, our lead educator is a Certified Master Beekeeper and Certified Master Gardener that has been hobby & commercially beekeeping since 2000.

 Class dates are added to the schedule as they are determined, once a class fills, we will pick the date for the next class.